Seahawks QB competition is still brewing, but Geno Smith gets the nod to start vs. Steelers

-RENTON — The evidence indicates that Drew Lock is closing the gap a little bit on Geno Smith in the competition to replace Russell Wilson as Seattle’s starting quarterback.
+RENTON — The evidence indicates that Drew Lock is closing the gap a little on Geno Smith in the competition to replace Russell Wilson as Seattle’s starting quarterback.

 But for now in the opinion of the person whose opinion matters most — head coach Pete Carroll — Smith remains in the lead.

-“Yeah, he’s still going with the ones,” Carroll said after Tuesday’s practice at the VMAC in Renton adding that Smith is “going to start the game this weekend” when the Seahawks play at Pittsburgh in a game scheduled to start at 4 p.m.
-PT Saturday.
+“Yeah, he’s still going with the ones,” Carroll said after Tuesday’s practice at the VMAC in Renton adding that Smith is “going to start the game this weekend” when the Seahawks play at 4 p.m.
+PT Saturday at Pittsburgh.

 Smith also continues to take most of the snaps behind the No. 1 offensive line in practice.

-Tuesday, he got all but five snaps behind the No. 1 offensive line with Lock getting the other five.
+On Tuesday, he got all but five snaps behind the No. 1 offensive line with Lock getting the other five.
 Smith also got five snaps behind the No. 2 offensive line with Lock getting the rest.

 But as Carroll noted, the Seahawks did more rotating of the starting receivers, tight ends and running backs Tuesday to make sure each quarterback gets enough throws with all of the receivers.